Easy 1 pot Chicken with Mushroom Rice

 jamtop

-After a visit to the Border Grill in Santa Monica on Easter Sunday where I was introduced to this cool new flavor, the Dude of Food decided to try to recreate this awesome taste.
-Famous chef and restaurant owner, Susan Feniger, knows food and her staff impresses.
+On a visit to the Border Grill in Santa Monica, on an Easter Sunday morning, I was introduced to a cool new flavor.
+The Dude of Food was intrigued and decided to try to recreate this awesome taste at home.
+The famous chef and restaurant owner, Susan Feniger, knows about food and her staff impresses.
 The bartender on Sunday made us try this tequila infused with cucumber and jalapeno peppers and it was delightful.
+This was the flavor I needed to try an re-create.

-Today I went to the store and bought some agave tequila, cucumbers and a pepper and put it all together.
-In a few days I look forward to a cool refreshing taste.
+So I went to the store and bought some agave tequila, cucumbers and a jalapeno pepper and put it all together in a mason jar.
+In a few days I looked forward to a cool refreshing taste.

 dofws